minvws/nl-covid19-coronacheck-provider-docs/docs/data-structures-overview.md

 Field details:
 * `completedByMedicalStatement`: If known at the provider, mark this vaccination as 'considered complete' (e.g. last in a batch, or *doctor*-based 'this is sufficient for this person' declaration.
 If unknown, leave this field out instead of using false.
 * `completedByPersonalStatement`: This is the self-declared version of the completed statement.
 If a user has indicated that they only need 1 shot, use this boolean instead of the medical boolean.
 In business rules we can then make the distinction whether or not to allow this based on policy.
 * `completionReason`: Used to indicate the reason for completion.
-Accepted values: `recovery` (leads to 1/1 vaccination) or `first-vaccination-abroad` (leads to 2/2).
+Accepted values: `recovery` (leads to 1/1 vaccination) or `first-vaccination-elsewhere` (leads to 2/2).
 Will only be evaluated if one of the 'completedBy' statements is used).

 Authorative Data sources
 * hpkCode from the accepted list available on [https://hpkcode.nl/](https://hpkcode.nl/).